ahcarpenter/adopt-a-hydrant-syracuse/README.md

 ## <a name="copyright"></a>Copyright
 Copyright (c) 2012 Code for America.
 See [LICENSE][] for details.

-##API
+##JSON API
-There is support for the following API calls:
+The following calls to the API might return a response:
 ```
 http://adopt-a-hydrant-syracuse.herokuapp.com/?adopted=
 http://adopt-a-hydrant-syracuse.herokuapp.com/?not_adopted=